syne-tune/syne-tune/docs/command_line.md

 ensure that a new version of your code behaves like the previous version, it is important to control random seeds.

-In SageMaker Tune, a random seed offset is drawn for each call of `launch_hpo.py`.
+In Syne Tune, a random seed offset is drawn for each call of `launch_hpo.py`.
 This seed is printed in the log, and also stored in the experiment meta-data.
 It is an integer in `0, ..., 2 ** 32 - 1`.
 Now, the random seed used for each experiment is this random seed offset plus `run_id` modulo `2 ** 32`, so